What Do Geotechnical Engineers Do?

 After they collect boreholes cores, they review test results in laboratory.
 Finally, they can determine the appropriate parameters for an engineering analysis.

 Various industries use geotechnical studies in different ways.
+For example, industries like construction, transportation and mining hire geotechnical engineers.

 For example, a retaining wall, landfills or dam site may be interested in performing a slope stability analysis.